dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

         and implement optional assembly stubs where hand-written assembly would be faster than the equivalent C++ code.

-    -   Improve the backend code generation of the JIT
+    -   Improve the backend code generation of the JIT.

 -   Up until this point, engineers have probably been using the JIT for all code instead of bringing the Ready To Run compiler (crossgen/crossgen2) into